elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 ```

 Inside the `update` function, we'll add a `result` argument to our
 `FetchGamesList` action.
-And we'll add a `case` statement to handle the result.
+And we'll add a `case` expression to handle the
-When we get an `Ok` response, we update the `gamesList` in our model to contain
+result.
+When we get an `Ok` response, we update the `gamesList` in our model to
-the list of games from our API.
-Otherwise, we'll just leave the model unchanged
+contain the list of games from our API.
+Otherwise, we'll just leave the model
-if we get back and error.
+unchanged if we get back and error.

 ```elm
 update : Msg -> Model -> ( Model, Cmd Msg )